mpkuse/cerebro/README.md

 ## Development Guidelines
 If you are developing I still recommend using docker. with -v flags in docker you could mount your pc's folders on the docker.
-Check the next command:
+I recommend keeping all the packages in folder `docker_ws_slam/catkin_ws/src` on your host pc.
+And all the rosbags in folder `/media/mpkuse/Bulk_Data`.
+And then mount these two folders on the docker-container.
+Edit the following command as needed.

 ```
 docker run --runtime=nvidia -it  -v /media/mpkuse/Bulk_Data/:/Bulk_Data  -v /home/mpkuse/docker_ws_slam:/app  --add-host `hostname`:172.17.0.1  --env ROS_MASTER_URI=http://`hostname`:11311/  --env CUDA_VISIBLE_DEVICES=0  --hostname happy_go   --name happy_go  mpkuse/kusevisionkit:ros-kinetic-vins bash